kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 }
 ```

+Import `CreateTweetForm` into the index page and render it directly above the `Feed` component.
 Be sure to test this on localhost to ensure you can spam your feed with every thought with which you desire.

 The only problem, you may have noticed, is that tweets don't stick around if you refresh your browser.
 This is because we are currently adding new tweets to SWR's local cache, but is not being sent to the backend or stored anywhere that persist independently of browser sessions and devices.